 · Consult the Office of Doctoral Studies for requirements on continuous enrollment.

-For more information, review the full ICE Student Handbook here.
+For more information, review the full International and Comparative Education Student Handbook here.